weigertlab/spotiflow/README.md

 (base) foo@bar:~$ conda activate spotipy-torch
 ```

-Then install pytorch using conda/mamba (refer to [pytorch.org](https://pytorch.org/get-started/locally/) for more info depending on your system):
+Then install PyTorch using conda/mamba (refer to [the official installation instructions](https://pytorch.org/get-started/locally/) for more info depending on your system):

 For MacOS:
 ```console